Skip to main content

 84 mentions Positive Neutral Negative

-• “The story is really mysterious and fun, about how a boy with a magical bunny solves puzzles and almost dies just to find this girl.”
+• “The story is really mysterious and fun, revolving around how a boy with a magical bunny solves puzzles and almost dies just to find this girl.”

-• “There's a whole backstory about early-era Nazi Germany, a missing sister, and a mystical bunny rabbit, with most of the storytelling coming by way of the environment and music.”
+• “There's a whole backstory about early-era Nazi Germany, a missing sister, and a mystical bunny rabbit, with most of the storytelling coming from the environment and music.”

 • “The story isn’t very engaging, and it lacks variety.”